dimafeng/dimafeng.github.io/_posts/vim.markdown

 I've always been curious about how cool programmers use **vim** so efficient.
 Many screencasts and videos from conferences show that some programmers prefer vim over real IDEs.
 I decided to master **vim**, there should be something charming - so many peope can't be wrong.
+Here is [21 Reasons to Learn Vim][1].
 So, let's get it started.

 ##Vim in 5 sec